ronbentley1/eazy-switch-library/README.md

 # eazy-switch-library for Arduino and ESP 32 Microcontrollers
 A repository to file the ez_switch_lib library files for the Arduino Library Manager.

 # Overview
 The ez_switch_lib library provides support for reading single or multiple swicthes of types button (eg momentary) or toggle.
-Any nuber of switches of either or mixed types may be configured and wired in one of two/ different wiring schemes.
+Any nuber of switches of either or mixed types may be configured and wired in one of two/different wiring schemes.

+Board     PinMode         Comments
+Arduino   INPUT           circuit_C1 - wired with external 10k ohm resistor ESP 32    INPUT           circuit_C1 - wired with external 10k ohm resistor
+Arduino   INPUT_PULLUP    circuit_C2 - wired without any external resistor
+ESP 32    INPUT_PULLUP    circuit_C2 - wired without any external resistor
+ESP 32    INPUT_PULLDOWN  circuit_C3 - wired without any external resistor

+Note that INPUT_PULLDOWN/circuit_C3 is not a valid configuration choice for switches on Arduino.

-For Arduino boards there are:
-  two wiring scheme choices - pinMode(..,INPUT) wired with an external 10k ohm pull down resistor and pinMode(..,INPUT_PULLUP) wired without any external resistor.
+For both Arduino AND ESP 32 boards there are: two wiring scheme choices - pinMode(..,INPUT) wired with an external 10k ohm pull down resistor and pinMode(..,INPUT_PULLUP) wired without any external resistor.
 For ESP 32 boards the choice of switch wiring schemes is as for Arduino boards but there is also a third choice of wiring, this being: pinMode(..,INPUT_PULLDOWN) wired without any external resistor.